csc7/PP5_CI_GDEC/README.md

 This pages are accessible from a fixed navigation menu on top and a footer, and several pop-up messages are included to inform the user of their interactions with the site.

+In the second half of the project, two more features were added to improve the user experience and feedback reception:

+- Comments
+- Wish list

 Details of these features, including the user story they cover, are the following: